 As an administrator, you can turn Gmail on or off for some or all users in your organization.
-People who have Gmail turned on have the Gmail service in their account.
-If you've also set up mail delivery for your domain, they can use Gmail to send mail with your organization's address.
+People with Gmail turned on have the Gmail service in their account.
+If you've set up mail delivery for your domain, they can use Gmail to send mail with your organization's address.

 Turn Gmail on or off for users in your organization